nihalunni/The-WPM-Calculator/README.md

 # The-WPM-Calculator
- this phroject is developed by team reflex to caluclate words typed per minute
+ this project is developed by team reflex to calculate words typed per minute.